In Search Of Yummy-ness

 Fresh whipped cream does not hold its shape, so be sure to add it just before serving.
 Otherwise, you will end up with a soggy mess!

-Please read the blog post for detailed tips and explanations.
+Please read the full blog post for all of my tips, variations, and recommendations for this recipe.

 Light and fruity Lemon Strawberry Jam Tarts are a welcome treat at the end of a heavy meal.
 Get the recipe at InSearchOfYummyness.com